federica-angiolari/bimolecular_collision/README.md

 You'll have to write the path of your molecules (in xyz format, already OPTIMIZED), the distance [Angstrom], the limit of impact factor and the impact factor [Angstrom], number angles of target's rotation, vibro-rotation temperature [Kelvin] for both molecule, collision energy[kcal/mol for GAMESS and eV for DFTB+] in CM frame, dt, steps to add (the script calculate min step for collision), path of external program, and other parameters for the external program.

 After you have prepared the input you can launch the code (look next section, HOW TO USE & MOD).
 At this point (if everything is correct), you'll see some printed sentences on screen such as "Number Dynamic: X": this means that the external program is doing the dynamic.
 Of course, you can check always the job, since the output of the external program is not printed on the screen, it is saved in an external file ("output_program").
-When the dynamic be finishes it will be printed on screen "Traject Analyse: X", so this means that the code it's running the analysis.
-When the code is finished, it will exit automatically.
+After the dynamic, it will be printed on screen "Traject Analyse: X", so this means that the code it's running the analysis.
+At the end the code will exit automatically.
 You'll have in your working dir different files of output, that we will see in next section.

 IMPORTANT: projectile and target must be choosen wisely!
 The molecule that MUST be rotated is the TARGET.
 This means this cannot bemade up of only one atom.
 For now, the test was made for these systems (considering AB = Target, and CD or C = Projectile)